 - A set of additional information, referred to as ‘profile attributes’ and include information such as properties, age, gender, income, location, educational level

 - A profile can also then be automatically enhanced by the CIAM information adding information to the user profile such as IP address, device type used to access the service, etc.

 - Allow the user to self-register and add personal information themselves

 - Change password

-This is a core consideration when thinking about how best to integrate a CIAM solution with a CRM, ERP or ecommerce solution.
+This is a core consideration when thinking about how best to integrate a Customer Identity Access Management solution with a CRM, ERP or e-commerce solution.
 If there are several repositories of user information, it becomes more difficult to easily manage that user data and therefore comply with GDPR.

 Overall, a good Customer Identity Access Management solution should offer you the flexibility to configure it as you wish in order to comply with GDPR as you prefer.

 CIAM Solution helps with Access Management

 One final key component of a good Customer Identity Access Management solution is the "Access Management" perspective.
 For simple web services this may be taken care of using RBAC (Role-based Access Control) in which each user is assigned a role within the system and their access to content or applications is defined by their assigned role.

 In more sophisticated cases, particularly when it comes to more dynamic scenarios, access to any protected resource can be managed by a service like 10Duke Enterprise.
 Regardless of the means of implementation, any good CIAM solution will provide the means to control access to a protected resource for the end-user once they have been authenticated.